Davidsksilva/Page-Replacement-Algorithms/README.md

 ## Special Thanks

-Special thanks to my girlfriend Nadja, for the moral suport!
+Special thanks to my girlfriend Nadja, for the moral support, and [Avin1cius](https://github.com/Avin1cius) for the makefile!

 ## License